Girlguiding Scotland celebrates Democracy Day

 “In Scotland I think that’s changing and I hope to see more young people than ever before voting this May throughout the UK.

 “It’s so important politicians listen to young people’s voices.

 “It’s been incredible seeing so many MSPs, including Nicola Sturgeon, get involved with our Girls Matter campaign so far, but I’d still love to see even more pledge their support!”

-Girlguiding Scotland’s Chief Executive, Denise King, said: “As the leading charity for girls and young women in Scotland we believe we believe every girl has the right to grow up in a safe and equal society.
+Girlguiding Scotland’s Chief Executive, Denise Spence, said: “As the leading charity for girls and young women in Scotland we believe we believe every girl has the right to grow up in a safe and equal society.

 “That’s why we’re calling on all politicians north of the border to listen to young women and sign the Girls Matter pledge.”